ThatJanGuy/C-course/README.md

 Please find the programme here: https://www.edx.org/certificates/professional-certificate/dartmouth-imtx-c-programming-with-linux

+It's free if you don't want a certificate.
+It's really well done and works even if you have no idea about programming at all.

 # Tools I used
+Short info.
+You don't need any of that.
+The whole course works in the browser.
+It's really, really good.
 - VSCode
   - Extension: C/C++ by _Microsoft_.
 [Marketplace Link](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
   - Extension: C/C++ Extension Pack by _Microsoft_.
 [Marketplace Link](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack)